brunoessmann/check-java-version-gradle-plugin/README.md

 [language version](https://docs.gradle.org/current/javadoc/org/gradle/jvm/toolchain/JavaLanguageVersion.html),
 e.g. [`JavaLanguageVersion.of(11)`](https://docs.gradle.org/current/javadoc/org/gradle/jvm/toolchain/JavaLanguageVersion.html).

+*Note:* Only the major language version number is supported.
+You can't check for minor versions using this plugin.

 ## Java Toolchain Support

 Please note that this plugin does not have any relation to the Java toolchain